AqwamCreates/DataPredict/docs/API/Models/BisectingCluster.md

 #### Parameters:

-* featureMatrix: Matrix containing data.
+* featureMatrix: matrix containing data.

 * returnOriginalOutput: Set whether or not to return distance matrix instead of clusterNumberVector and closestDistanceVector.